Home :: Rules

 Universal Trench – 100 targets per team member to be shot = 300 targets shot per team (the competition day is announced by the CTSASA prior to the event)

 * The CTSASA pays the entry fee for each Junior team member for the Junior Team Challenge event only (i.e. for 100 targets).
 All other costs are for the account of the Junior.

 * Team shirts are provided which must be worn for the Junior Team Challenge and for official photographs.

 * Official invitations will be sent out once the results for the final event have been processed.

 - Ties are resolved using the last score used.
 If the tie is still unresolved then we will use the scores of the individual rounds in the last score used.

 All enquiries to Sarah Kalell, CTSASA Executive Officer – email@example.com

-The Mackintosh Championship is a separate championship with class and category medals and the winner of this event is declared the Mackintosh Champion.
+The Mackintosh Championship is a separate championship held on the last day of the South African Grand.
+There are class and category medals and the winner of this event is declared the Mackintosh Champion.
 The winner’s name is engraved on the beautiful Mackintosh floating trophy.

 All age criteria for the Mackintosh Championship and Mackintosh International Postal Championship will follow the Mackintosh rules, i.e. the age is determined as at 1st January in the year of the event.
 Junior = under 21, Veteran = 55 to 64, Super-Veteran 65+.